US STOCKS-Dow, S&P 500 hit records in quiet session

 In the latest economic data, construction spending fell 0.4 percent in September, below the 0.7 percent growth that had been expected.
 Readings on manufacturing were mixed, with the Institute for Supply Management's index unexpectedly rising in October, while Markit's final reading showed its lowest rate of growth since July.

-The benchmark S&P 500 index was posting 71 new 52-week highs and 1 new low; the Nasdaq Composite was recording 124 new highs and 29 new lows.
-(Editing by Nick Zieminski and Meredith Mazzilli)
+The benchmark S&P 500 index was posting 68 new 52-week highs and 1 new low; the Nasdaq Composite was recording 119 new highs and 25 new lows.
+(Editing by Nick Zieminski; Editing by Meredith Mazzilli)

 * Indexes down: Dow 0.97 pct, S&P 1.05 pct, Nasdaq 1.49 pct (Adds quote and detail on market moves, updates prices)